How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 Working with a running coach and practicing drills focusing on aspects of your technique that need work can help you correct running form problems.

-Some of the most common running technique mistakes I see in the long-distance runners that I coach include shuffling the feet, excessive arm swing across the body instead of front and back, excessive hip or trunk rotation, overstriding, heel striking, and landing too hard on the ground.11Souza, R. B. (2016).
-An Evidence-Based Videotaped Running Biomechanics Analysis.
-Physical Medicine and Rehabilitation Clinics of North America27(1), 217โ€“236. https://doi.org/10.1016/j.pmr.2015.08.006
+Some of the most common running technique mistakes I see in the long-distance runners I coach include shuffling the feet, excessive arm swing across the body rather than front-to-back, excessive hip or trunk rotation, overstriding, heel striking, and landing too hard on the ground.11Souza, R. B. (2016).
+An Evidence-Based Videotaped Running Biomechanics Analysis.ย Physical Medicine and Rehabilitation Clinics of North America,ย 27(1), 217โ€“236. https://doi.org/10.1016/j.pmr.2015.08.006

 A running coach.